-- Progression from restlessness, diaphoresis, neuromuscular dysfunction to confusion, convulsions and death is described.
+Progression from restlessness, diaphoresis, and neuromuscular dysfunction to confusion, convulsions and death is described.

 A neonatal behavioural syndrome caused by mothers taking SSRIs in the last trimester of pregnancy has recently been postulated.

-- CT scanning of head if trauma, seizures, hypertension or focal neurology
+- CT scanning of the head for patients with trauma, seizures, hypertension or focal neurology.

-- Lumbar puncture if fever and altered mental state
+- Lumbar puncture for patients with fever and altered mental state.

 - In all cases the most important step is to remove the offending agent or interacting drugs.
-If recently ingested/large overdose, then activated charcoal may help to prevent absorption.
+In cases of recent ingestion/large overdose, activated charcoal may help to prevent absorption.
 Supportive measures such as IV fluids and control of agitation with benzodiazepines are also used.